Analysis: What's Up With the Title?

-The genius of this title depends on a pun between the adjective "earnest," meaning honest or sincere and the first name, "Ernest."
-So let’s focus on the first definition.
+The genius of this title depends on a pun between the adjective "earnest," meaning honest or sincere, and the name "Ernest."
+Oh, Wilde!
+You wit!

 Finally, things start to unravel and the truth is revealed.
-We’d like to say the Jack and Algernon are finally being earnest, but they can’t really take credit for the events that occur.
-When Jack’s identity is finally revealed, he still doesn't know what his name actually is.
-But then he find's out that his real first name is Ernest.
-And his middle name is Jack.
+We’d like to say that Jack and Algernon are finally being earnest, but they can’t really take credit for the events that occur.
+When Jack’s identity is revealed, he still doesn't know what his real name actually is.
+But then he finds out that it is Ernest.
 So he really has been "earnest" the entire time.

 The ending, where Jack cheekily tells Lady Bracknell, "I’ve realised for the first time in my life the vital Importance of Being Earnest" (III.181) is ambiguous.
 Is Jack saying that he’s learned the importance of being honest, or the importance of being named Ernest?

 It's just as important to be named Ernest in the end as it was in the beginning, since Gwendolen still insists on loving a man named Ernest (because she's a weirdo).
 Either Jack really does learn the value of honesty at the end, or he simply clings tighter to the importance of being named Ernest.